SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Ensure that the high/low period of input events is equal to or longer than the period of the selected clock source
 (CLKSEL in `TCBn.CTRLA`).

 **megaTinyCore note:** Only impacts users who reconfigure a Type B timer for input capture, and hoped to measure events shorter than the system clock period.
-Such users shoould re-adjust their expectations.
+Such users should re-adjust their expectations.

 #### The TCB Interrupt Flag is Cleared When Reading CCMPH
 `TCBn.INTFLAGS.CAPT` is cleared when reading `TCBn.CCMPH` instead of CCMPL.